appgate/sdp-operator/README.md

 ## Configuring what entities to sync
 The SDP Operator supports different of ways of specifying what to sync and how:

- 1. Configuring what tags to sync
+ 1. Configuring what entity tags to sync :: To filter based on the tags of the actual entities
- 2. Configuring what entity types to sync
+ 2. Configuring what entity kinds types to sync :: To only fetch entities of specific kinds

 Note that both can be used together.